Skip to menu Skip to content Skip to footer

 Before your teen leaves for schoolies, make sure the Medical ID on their smartphone is up-to-date and accessible from their lock screen.
 This can help ambulance officers and medical professionals easily find vital information in case of an emergency, including your contact details.

-It’s a good idea to save the names and phone numbers of the close friends your child will be travelling with.
-Alternatively, save the contact information of their parents and be sure to keep the contact details of the accommodation handy.
+It’s a good idea to save the names and phone numbers of the parents of the close friends your child will be travelling with and keep the contact details of the accommodation handy.

 Just as you’ve told your child to call you any time without being fearful of the repercussions of their behaviour, ensure they know the same applies for contacting emergency services.
 Ambulance officers are concerned first and foremost with the welfare of the patient.
 Being scared of getting in trouble for drinking or taking drugs should never take precedence over someone’s safety.
 Reiterate that triple zero should always be the first point of contact in case of an emergency and to be up-front with health professionals about drug and alcohol intake.

 While all the topics we’ve covered here are serious, and some present worst-case scenarios, it’s important to remember that schoolies is meant to be a celebration and a chance for your teen to spread their wings a little.
 After you’ve had these discussions with your child, show them that you’re excited for them too!
-They’ve worked hard to finish school and deserve to have fun with their friends, safely.
+Celebrating safely with their friends is a great reward for all the hard work they've put into their schooling.

 Even if you spend the entire week worrying, just know that there are plenty of other parents in exactly the same boat.
 Trust that you’ve done all you can to prepare your teen for schoolies, and now it’s over to them to make the right decisions as young adults.
 If anything goes awry, you’re only a phone call away.